A Peek Inside the Most Beautiful Canyon in America

 You know how most touristy places don’t live it to the hype?
 Well this was not the case while visiting Antelope Canyon in Page, Arizona.

-Antelope Canyon was my windows desktop background on my first computer!
-Old school, I know, but do you remember it?
-I didn’t have much info on what it actually was, I just thought it was nice to look at.
-A few years ago I was looking in a travel magazine and there it was again.
-The gorgeous canyon was right here in The United States, who knew?
-Immediately, I added it to my ongoing bucket list and few years ago I was actually had the pleasure of visiting.
+Antelope Canyon was my Windows desktop background on my first computer!
+I know it’s old school, but do you remember it?
+I didn’t have much information about it, but it was nice to look at.
+A few years ago, I looked in a travel magazine, and there it was again.
+The gorgeous canyon was right here in the United States; who knew?
+I immediately added it to my ongoing bucket list, and a few years ago, I had the pleasure of visiting.

 I did a week long road trip in Arizona exploring one of those most jaw dropping states here in the U.S. It was so hard focusing and driving there, the landscapes were just so unbelievably beautiful.
 I started in Phoenix and stopped in Sedona, The Grand Canyon and ended in Page.
 I took my first ever hot air balloon ride above the red rocks, explored the Grand Canyon National Park, cruised Lake Powell, but my favorite part of the trip was Antelope Canyon.

 Located on Navajo Indian territory in Page, Arizona, Antelope is a colorful spiral of wonders.
 There are actually two of them, Upper Antelope Canyon and Lower Antelope Canyon.
-Lower Antelope is longer and more narrow and steep than upper, which is more flat with less stairs.
+Lower Antelope is longer, narrower, and steeper than upper, which is more flat with fewer stairs.
 The slot canyons were formed by the erosion of sandstone primarily due to flash flooding.
-Flooding is still a major hazard when visiting the canyons, it can flood in minutes and become very dangerous.
+Flooding is still a significant hazard when visiting the canyons; it can flood in minutes and become very dangerous.
 Due to this nature, the tours are only available with a guide.

-I explored both canyons and I did one in the morning and one in the evening.
-In my opinion, it is best to do attractions in the morning, the earlier the better!
-People tend to sleep in on vacations which results in way less crowds and better photo ops.
-I did get lucky on the day that I went, it was only around ten people in each of my groups.
-It was even people who came as far away as Russia and China to visit!
+I explored both canyons and did one in the morning and one in the evening.
+It is best to do attractions in the morning; the earlier, the better!
+People tend to sleep in on vacations, resulting in fewer crowds and better photo ops.
+I got lucky on the day I went; there were only around ten people in each of my groups.
+Even people came as far away as Russia and China to visit!

-The reason that I split up my tours to the canyons because I want to view them in different natural lighting.
-I’m glad that I did one in the morning because it was more neutral colors and in the evening it was more vivid colors.
+I split up my tours of the canyons because I wanted to view them in different natural lighting.
+I’m glad I did one in the morning because the colors were more neutral, and in the evening, they were more vivid.

 Although the tours are brief, lasting a little longer than an a hour, my time spent was amazing.
 The views in the canyon change constantly!
 As the sun moves its changes the way the lights hit the canyon.
 The walls change in different hues of red, purple, tan, orange and every color in between.
 It creates a radiant display of waves, lights and shadows.
 It is so amazing to photograph.